x

 Canton Bicentennial Information

-2025 is here and the Canton IL Bicentennial Celebration begins!
-To honor this significant occasion, we have planned a series of events and activities from June 20-29, 2025, that will not only showcase our rich heritage but also bring our community together in a spirit of unity and celebration.
-To honor Canton’s Bicentennial Celebration, we […]
+Welcome to the Canton IL Bicentennial Celebration information page.
+To honor this significant occasion, the Bicentennial Planning Committee has planned a series of events and activities from June 20-29, 2025, that will not only showcase our rich heritage but also bring our community together in a spirit of unity and celebration.
+To honor Canton’s Bicentennial […]

 Read More